jgabitto/ctd_final_project_frontend/README.md

 ## About The Project

 Inspired by Uber, Lyft and other rideshare cooperatives, I decided to create a rideshare app that allows users to book rides and track in real-time the arrival of their driver and the duration of their trip.
+The frontend was made using React and AntDesign and the backend was made using Rails and Postgres.
+The app's geocoding and navigation feature was made possible through Mapbox's API.
 This was an exciting project to do as their were a variety of components that I needed to consider when making a rideshare app.

 The different facets of RideShare app for Users: